top of page

 Bereket, UT Middle Eastern Ensemble

 In the Spring of 2008, Julie joined Bereket under the direction of Dr. Sonia Seeman, rediscovering Arabic singing with them, while practicing her percussion and Arabic musical skills.
 With them, she has enjoyed the opportunity to sing in new languages like Turkish, Armenian, and Farsi.
-Julie enjoys directing the Arabic choir and being a vocal coach for the Bereket community.
+Julie has enjoyed directing the Arabic choir and being a vocal coach for the Bereket community.
+Throughout the years, Julie has made many musical connections, some of which were the impetus to forming Layalina, an Arabic band focused on folk and classical Arabic music, which was featured in a SXSW World Music showcase in 2010.

 Threshold Choir